lutz/CitaviAddOnEx/README.md

 If a form is specified that provides inherent add-on support, the class will use it.

+## Projects

+The [FormatCodeAddon](https://github.com/lutz/FormatCodeAddon) uses this library to extend the MacroEditor and can be viewed for assistance.

 ## Disclaimer

 >There are no support claims by the company **Swiss Academic Software GmbH**, the provider of **Citavi** or other liability claims for problems or data loss.
 Any use is at your own risk.
 All rights to the name **Citavi** and any logos used are owned by **Swiss Academic Software GmbH**.